m1stadev/Inferius/README.md

 ./inferius.py -d 'device' -i 'iOS version' -f 'IPSW' -r [-v]
 ```

-Most options provided by both Inferius and Restituere are the same.
-Below, you can find all the options both tools have to offer
+Below, you can find all the options Inferius has to offer

 | Option (short) | Option (long) | Description |
 |----------------|---------------|-------------|